1911 Bulgarian parliamentary election: Aftermath

-The ruling pro-Entente NP–PLP coalition won a majority, NP's leader Geshov continued his term as PM and PLP's leader Stoyan Danev became Chariman of Parliament.
-The government oversaw the First Balkan War, however Geshov resigned on the day of the signing of the subsequent Treaty of London, due to tensions with Tsar Ferdinand regarding the negotiations.
-Danev became PM and Geshov took his place as Chariman of Parliament.
-Danev resigned the next month, in the last days of the Second Balkan War.
+The ruling pro-Entente NP–PLP coalition won a majority, NP's leader Geshov continued his term as PM and PLP's leader Stoyan Danev became Chairman of Parliament.
+The government's main goal was to conduct the diplomatic negotiations and military preparations for the First Balkan War, which ended in a victory for the Balkan League.
+However, Geshov's approach during the negotiations for the subsequent Treaty of London conflicted with Tsar Ferdinand's hardline maximalist stance and he resigned on the day the treaty was signed.
+He became Chairman of Parliament and Danev succeeded him as PM.
+The outbreak of the Second Balkan War and Bulgaria's military defeats resulted in the new government's resignation.

-Ferdinand appointed Vasil Radoslavov as PM, who formed a coalition of the pro-Triple Alliance liberal parties (Radoslavist Liberal, People's Liberal and Young Liberal).
+Ferdinand appointed Vasil Radoslavov as PM, who formed a coalition of the pro-Triple Alliance liberal parties and elections were scheduled for November 1913.